mseri/BET/queries.md

 # Queries

-- [ ] Is this the best choice for the definition of `maxOfSums`?
+- [ ] Is `Finset.sup'` the best choice for the definition of `maxOfSums`?
 Choice avoids the problem of an emptyset but means that in many places the proof of being `Nonempty` must be supplied.
 - [ ] Converting between
   - `∀ᶠ (n : ℕ) in atTop, maxOfSums T φ x (n + 1) - maxOfSums T φ (T x) n = φ x` and
   - `∀ᶠ n in atTop, maxOfSums T φ x (n + 1) - φ x = maxOfSums T φ (T x) n`